SICP - Solution: Exercise 1.26

 Solution #

-In case of (square (expmod base (/ exp 2) m)), the parameter of square will be evaluated once, then square will be applied.
+In case of (square (expmod base (/ exp 2) m)), the parameter of square will be evaluated only once, then square will be applied.

-In the case of (* (expmod base (/ exp 2) m) (expmod base (/ exp 2) m)) each of the two parameters of * will be fully evaluated before the * will be applied.
+In the case of (* (expmod base (/ exp 2) m) (expmod base (/ exp 2) m)) each of the (expmod base (/ exp 2) m) will be fully evaluated before the * is applied.
 Since both are recursive call, it will double the work to do, whenever this branch is executed.
 The complexity becomes $\mathrm\Theta(\log 2^n)=\mathrm\Theta(n \log 2)=\mathrm\Theta(n)$.